Tuancoolboy/lymphatic-vessel-segmentation/README.md

 ### Limitations
 1.  **Experimental Stitch-ViT:** The `cto_stitchvit` model is still experimental.
 While it shows promise in capturing global context, it requires more extensive tuning and evaluation to definitively prove its benefits over the standard CTO-Net.
+2.  **Dataset-Specific Performance of Stitch-ViT:** As noted in the results, the benefits of `cto_stitchvit` appear to be dataset-dependent.
+Its advantages for the Rat dataset are clear, but it doesn't necessarily outperform the standard CTO-Net on the Human dataset, suggesting there is no one-size-fits-all solution.
-2.  **Dependence on Pseudo-Labels:** The performance of the semi-supervised stage is highly dependent on the quality of the pseudo-labels generated by the teacher model.
-In cases of significant domain shift between labeled and unlabeled data, this could potentially degrade performance.
+3.  **Dependence on Pseudo-Labels:** The performance of the semi-supervised stage is highly dependent on the quality of the pseudo-labels generated by the teacher model.
+In cases of significant domain shift between labeled and unlabeled data, this could degrade performance.
-3.  **Computational Cost:** The two-stage training process, especially with a large number of unlabeled frames, is computationally intensive and time-consuming.
+4.  **Computational Cost:** The two-stage training process, especially with a large number of unlabeled frames, is computationally intensive and time-consuming.

 ## Key Learnings